-A. Redistribution of Internal Service Fund (ISF) Technology Budget - The County annually allocates all information technology (IT) costs to agencies through an ISF, using the approved cost basis for each technology activity.
+- A. Redistribution of Internal Service Fund (ISF) Technology Budget The County annually allocates all information technology (IT) costs to agencies through an ISF, using the approved cost basis for each technology activity.
 Technology activities include computer support (hardware replacement, software licenses, and helpdesk customer services), IT security, business systems support (public safety communications, financial systems, human services systems, etc.), geographic information system, web services, capital equipment replacement, messaging, cloud storage, network and infrastructure services, telecommunications, and radio.
-The cost basis is calculated through a formula derived from the Department of Information Technology's (DoIT) ISF fee schedule.

-For FY23, ISF costs have been revised to align and more accurately reflect overall technology activities with current department specific technology services.
+The cost basis is calculated through a formula derived from the Department of Information Technology's (DoIT) ISF fee schedule. - For FY23, ISF costs have been revised to align and more accurately reflect overall technology activities with current department specific technology services.
 Costs are adjusted to reflect agency technology usage more accurately, as tracked by DoIT billing systems using the updated methodology.
 In FY23, Virginia Cooperative Extension's (VCE) technology bill increases by \$62,779.
 No technology service levels are changed, and there is no impact to the technology services individual agencies currently receive.
-For additional information on the countywide impact and methodology of redistributing technology charges, please see the Budget Highlights section of this document.

-B. Reduction in Revenue from Commonwealth of Virginia - VCE received notification in FY22 that the annual Housing Counseling and Education (HCE) grant award from the Virginia Housing Development Authority is reduced from \$91,626 to \$65,000.
+For additional information on the countywide impact and methodology of redistributing technology charges, please see the Budget Highlights section of this document. - B. Reduction in Revenue from Virginia Housing Development Authority VCE received notification in FY22 that the annual Housing Counseling and Education (HCE) grant award from the Virginia Housing Development Authority is reduced from \$91,626 to \$65,000.
 The intent of the HCE grant is to improve the credit score and financial stability of clients receiving counseling and education services.
-This change results in a \$26,626 reduction in VCE's revenue in FY23.
+This change results in a \$26,626 reduction in VCE's revenue in FY23. - C. Revenue Decrease for Shared Services (City) Billings The billings represent reimbursement from the Cities of Manassas and Manassas Park for services rendered in the previous year.
+Services rendered include activities within the public safety, community development, and human services functional areas.
+Amounts are calculated using an annual cost allocation report.
+As a result of the annual report, VCE's allocation decreased \$15,896 from \$138,852 in FY22 to \$122,956 in FY23.